 What is a TransferWise account for e-commerce sellers?

 An e-commerce seller account from TransferWise allows businesses to accept payments in local currencies when selling in foreign markets.
-TransferWise boasts its e-commerce seller accounts are up to 19x cheaper than PayPal, according to research in 2019.
+TransferWise boasts its e-commerce seller accounts are up to 14x cheaper than PayPal, according to research in late 2018.
 The accounts can be used to send payments and receive funds from e-commerce marketplaces like Amazon and Stripe.

 TransferWise charges a fixed fee for outgoing payments that varies by currency, and a currency conversion fee for conversions made in the account.
 Receiving funds to the account are free.